feilipu/yaz180/yabios/implementation_notes.md

 I modified the `call_far` code to make a `jp_far` using the `RSTx + DEFW + DEFC` mechanism, but forgot that a `jp` instruction doesn't push the `PC` onto the stack.
 Therefore there is no way to know from whence the program arrived, when it hits the `rst` instruction.
 Damn.
 It would have been so nice to just switch banks like that.
 I guess the only way to do it is off the stack (costing the ability to pass some parameters).

+## Stack Canary

+After finding there were stack issues, I built a canary that `xor` two bytes.
+These two bytes are located at the end of the CA1 code, and are the first thing the bios stack will grow down to meet.
+The stack canary is checked once per second by the system tick.
+An error code of `0x40` will be printed on the console if the stack collides with the CA1 code.

+As part of resolving this issue, I had to delete the `_memset_far` function.
+I think it was the most unnecessary piece of code of all the functions in CA1.

 ## Compilation Command Line

 First make sure that the ff and time libraries are installed into Z88dk using the `z88dk-lib` tool.